The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

 Top-of-the-funnel (TOFU) strategies are marketing tactics designed to reach a broad audience and acquire potential customers.
 Here are some top-of-the-funnel strategies for D2C marketing:

-This strategy involves creating and sharing valuable content, such as blog posts, videos, and social media posts, to attract and engage with potential customers.
-The goal is to spread awareness about the brand in its industry and start building a relationship with the audience.
+Create and share valuable content, such as blog posts, videos, and social media posts, to attract and engage with potential customers.

-Build an email list of potential customers and use email and WhatsApp to reach out to them with relevant information about your product or service.
-Personalize your messages and include calls to action to encourage them to engage with your brand.
+Build an email list of potential customers and reach out to them with relevant information about your product or service.
+Personalize your messages and include calls to action to encourage them to better engage with your brand.

 Real-life Example